-In addition, pursuant to the Tort Law of the PRC, promulgated by the Standing Committee of the National People's Congress on December 26, 2009 and taking effect since July 1, 2010, the manufacturer of defective products that cause damage shall bear tort liability.
+In addition, pursuant to the Tort Law of the PRC, promulgated by the SCNPC on December 26, 2009 and taking effect since July 1, 2010, the manufacturer of defective products that cause damage shall bear tort liability.
+On May 28, 2020, the Third Session of the 13th National People's Congress passed the Civil Code of the People's Republic of China, which took effect on January 1, 2021 and replaced the Tort Law of the PRC.
 Where defects are discovered after the relevant products are put in circulation, the manufacturer and the seller shall promptly adopt remedial measures such as warnings and product recalls, failing which, the manufacturer and the seller will be liable for tort claims.